Abubakar-Sattar/Gender-Prediction-using-Sound/README.md

-# Gender-Prediction-using-Sound
+# Name Game: Gender Prediction using Sound
-Name Game: Gender Prediction using Sound Analyze the gender distribution of children's book writers and use sound to match names to gender.
+Analyze the gender distribution of children's book writers and use sound to match names to gender.